 Please read on as 21 travel bloggers offer their best suggestions for getting off the beaten path in South Asia!
-And for added reading, check out my Guide to offbeat places in Phuket you must experience, the Best beaches in Southeast Asia and this post on this post on best destinations for families travelling in Asia, this Guide to the best places to visit in Kathmandu and Best Offbeat Places to Visit in Bali to experience authentic culture. .
+And for added reading, check out my Guide to offbeat places in Phuket you must experience, the Best beaches in Southeast Asia, this post on this post on best destinations for families travelling in Asia, this Guide to the best places to visit in Kathmandu and Best Offbeat Places to Visit in Bali to experience authentic culture. .

 Mrauk U, Myanmar